-Today's Movers & Shakers are about: the new Maltese MEP, latest appointments in the European Commission and public affairs, Brexit and more.
+Today's Movers & Shakers are about: the new president of the Committee of the Regions, changes in Commissioner Navravsics cabinet and in EEAS delegations, Brexit and more.

 Stay ahead of the game by subscribing to our weekly newsletter.

 Markus PIEPER (EPP, DE) left the committee on budgetary control (CONT).

 John HOWARTH (S&D, UK) joined the committee on regional development (REGI) and the delegation to the EU-former Yugoslav Republic of Macedonia joint parliamentary committee (D-MK).

 Wajid KHAN (S&D, UK) joined the committee on budgets (BUDG) and the delegation for relations with the countries of South Asia (D-SAS).

 John FLACK (ECR, UK) left the committee on petitions (PETI) and joined the committee on fisheries (PECH).

 Tibor NAVRAVSICS: Patricia REILLY replaced Alicja HERBOWSKA as Deputy Head of the cabinet.
 Prior to this Ms REILLY was the Cabinet Expert.
 Jean-Philippe GAMMEL joined the cabinet as a Member overseeing education policy.

 Want to know more?
 Click here for information on our Dods People EU service.